rkt/rkt/Documentation/devel/stage1-implementors-guide.md

 #### Arguments

 1. PID of the process that is PID 1 in the container. rkt finds that PID by one of the two supported methods described in the `rkt run` section.
-2. image id of the specific application to enter
+2. app name of the specific application to enter.
-3. cmd to execute
+3. cmd to execute.
-4. any cmd arguments
+4. any cmd arguments.